Skip to content

 }

-Stored Procedure conventions (T-SQL)
+Stored procedure conventions

 • Use dedicated schemas (Users, Orders, Sales, …) instead of the default dbo for application code where feasible.